-Users can search their Mail & Archives whenever they want, as many times as they want, and export to Office 365 (incl.
-Archives), PST, PDF, HTML and EML.
+Users can search their Mail & Archives whenever they want, as many times as they want, and export to Office 365 (plus Archives), PST, PDF, HTML and EML.
 For example, a user could choose to export all their Contacts, all mail from a specific person/company, all mail in certain folders, all mail with 'legal' in the subject etc.

 This means Admins can provide business continuity, but also make all historical Notes Mail available, without needing to migrate TB of unnecessary data.

 Each user sees only their own Mail & Archives.
 The Administrator controls options, labels, logos etc.